TEHIK-EE/FHIR-PoC/input/pagecontent/index.md

 ## Purpose

-Medication Overviw (ravimiskeem) is part of practitioner's new software (TJT) where he/she can easily get an accurate and up-to-date overview of patient's medication.
+Medication Overview (ravimiskeem) is part of practitioner's new software (TJT) where he/she can easily get an accurate and up-to-date overview of patient's medication.
 Practitioner can add or remove medications and issue prescriptions.
+Currently patient may have several duplicating prescriptions and it is difficult for a healthcare proffessional to have a proper overview of patient's medication.

 ### In scope:

 -	Medication statement
 -	Medication request
 -	Medication dispensation
+-   Clinical use definition

 ### Out of scope:

 -	Medication administration (will be part of hospital medication IG in near future)
--	Coverage – reinbursement of patient’s medication is arranged from EHK side and not relevant in practitioner’s software view.
+-	Coverage – reinbursement of patient’s medication is arranged from Estonian Health Insurance Fund side and not relevant in practitioner’s software view.

 ## Background